Department of Mathematics

 Our department offers programs leading to the following postgraduate research degrees:

 In Excellence in Research for Australia (ERA) 2015, research in mathematical sciences received a rating of 4 out of 5 – ‘performance above world standard’ – for the discipline overall.
 Macquarie also received the top rating of 5 – ‘outstanding performance well above world standard’ – for the sub-discipline of pure mathematics.

-This places Macquarie among the top six Australian universities for pure mathematics.
+This places Macquarie among the Australian universities for research in Mathematics.
 Discover more about the research work undertaken by researchers within this department.

 If you are interested in doing research at Macquarie University, please contact a researcher in your field of interest to discuss your ideas before applying.
 Contact the Higher Degree Research Office to find out more about applying or look for a supervisor.